paulofabiano/utrust_txpay/SOLUTION.md

 - Create docker and docker-compose implementations to make it easier to run the application not concerning about previous setups;
 - Improve testing coverage;
 - Using OTP for implementing a supervisor tree for auto validating transactions from all pending payments without any action from the user;
-- Setup Github Actions for CI/CD on production (Heroku);
 - Convert live_components to React;
 - Implement REST API/GraphQL for Payments entity and Etherscan's Scraper.